 The Project Tiger has put the tiger on a certain course of revival from the edge of destruction.
-The population of tigers in the country has augmented considerably after the establishment of the project.
+The population of tigers in the country has been augmented considerably after the establishment of the project.
 It has contributed towards numerous indescribable environmental profits to society.
 The project has opened a wide door of tourism and thereby employment opportunities.
-This initiative has brought participation of local people and their participation has made the habitat to revive.
+This initiative has brought the participation of local people and their participation has made the habitat to revive.

 International Cooperation for Tiger conservation